MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 # LIKE Open Science and Research Data Management Course
 This repository contains the materials for the ITN LIKE Early Stage Researcher (ESR) remote study course on `Open Science and Research Data Management`.

+This file provides a basic overview.
+For more details, see [the course handbook](00_handbook/readme.md).

 ## Audience
 This course is initially intended for ESR students in LIKE.
 Supervisors are strongly recommended to accompany the course.